genryjiang/qnx-setup/README.md

 ```
 You can then run your compiled application on the virtual target as if it were a normal C/C++ application.

+Note for later: you can use scp and ssh onto physical targets as well. change root@127.0.0.1 to root@(IP-address-here) and change the port as well if you need to.
+You can find the IP address of a QNX device with `ifconfig` on the terminal of the device (I think look at `vtnet0` for the IP address)